 The Law Society Tribunal handles hearings and appeals, and is responsible for determining the appropriate disposition of notices of application and referral for hearing.

-Attention news media: The Communications Department of the Law Society of Upper Canada sends summaries of Tribunal decisions to media on a weekly basis.
+Attention news media: The Tribunal Communications Officer sends summaries of Tribunal matters to media on a weekly basis.
 If you are a member of the media and would like to be added to this distribution list, please contact firstname.lastname@example.org.